rockfireredmoon/sparkplayer-eartheternal-installer/README.md

 # sparkplayer-eartheternal-installer

-Valkal's Shadow Installer - NSIS installer for Windows.
-This takes the SparkPlayer executables and "Earth Eternal - The Anubian War" assets and makes an installer pointing to the current Anubian War server.
+Earth Eternal Reborn - NSIS installer for Windows.
+This takes the SparkPlayer executables and "Earth Eternal - Reborn" assets and makes an installer pointing to the current Anubian War server.

 ## To Build